 By the way, there is flexible time, for example, you have to keep pear seeds in the fridge for 4 months before the last frost date.

-Additionally, you need to sow stratified seeds indoors when one month remains until the last frost date.
+Additionally, you need to sow stratified seeds indoors when there is one month remaining until the last frost date.

 After that, you can transplant the pear seedling outdoors when frost has passed, as the weather warms.

-Now, here, the transplantation requirements change everything due to the different last frost date and growing season in Texas.
+Now, here, the transplantation requirements change everything due to the different last frost date in Texas.

 Pear seeds and the last frost date are part of the factors that highly influence planting time.
 (Here’s the detail).

-When to Plant Pear Seeds In Texas?
+When to Plant Pear Trees From Seeds In Texas?
 A Quick Breakdown

 Before sowing pear seeds, they require chilling periods to break their dormancy and germinate.
 Since pears grow after cross-pollination, the future variety may vary, and their chilling requirements may also be different.